gyf304/jsmkv/README.md

 - The player does not (yet) support subtitles.
 - The library does not support all matroska features. e.g. videos not using SimpleBlock elements will not play.

-## Description
-JSMKV is a in browser MKV (Matroska) file player and a suite of typescript tools for working with Matroska files.

-It includes:
-- A browser based MKV player
-- A Matroska file parser
-- A Generic EBML parser / writer